-Spirits – I am delighted to report that we can now buy biodynamic whiskey from an Irish distillery in Waterford.
-My hubbie and Father in Law did a tour of the distillary and raved about it!
+Spirits – I am equally delighted to report that we can now buy biodynamic whiskey from an Irish distillery in Waterford.
+My hubbie and Father in Law did a tour of the distillery and raved about it!
 Across the pond the vodka from Sapling Spirits is made in the UK from British grown wheat, and this certified organic gin from Fatty’s Organic Spirits comes in bottles printed with organic inks, and sealed with cork and wax by had.
 If I’m not fully vegan by Christmas, on my wish list will be milk Black Cow vodka, made entirely from grass-grazed cows milkon an organic farm in West Dorset.
 They even do a strawberry infused one!